gptscript-ai/gptscript-credential-sqlite/README.md

-# gptscript-credential-sqlite
+# gptscript-credential-database

-This is a GPTScript [credential helper](https://docs.gptscript.ai/credentials) for SQLite.
-When the `sqlite` credential store is configured for GPTScript, it will use this helper to store credentials in a local SQLite file, located in the configuration directory.
+This is a set of GPTScript [credential helpers](https://docs.gptscript.ai/credentials) for databases.
+Currently, SQLite and PostgreSQL are supported.
+To use SQLite, set your GPTScript configuration to use `sqlite` as the credential store.
+To use PostgreSQL, set your GPTScript configuration to use `postgres` as the credential store.

-By default, all credentials are stored unencrypted.
+By default, all credentials are stored **unencrypted**.

 Only macOS and Linux are supported.